 Lim Thian Loong is an accountant by profession.
 He graduated with The Chartered Institute of Management Accountants (CIMA), London.
-He is also a member of the Malaysian Institute of Accountants (MIA) and the Chartered Tax Institute of Malaysia (CTIM).
-He has over 10 years experience in accounting, auditing and taxation and has been practicing as a sole practitioner under his own firm since 2002.
-He sits on the Board of several other private limited companies.
+He is a member of the CIMA, Chartered Global Management Accounts (CGMA), Malaysian Institute of Accountants (MIA) and the Chartered Tax Institute of Malaysia (CTIM).
+He has over 15 years experience in accounting, auditing and taxation and has been practicing as a sole practitioner under his own firm since 2002.
+He also sits on the Board of several other private limited companies.

 Lim Thian Loong has no conflict of interest with the Company.
 He does not have any family relationship with any other Directors and/or substantial shareholders of the Company and has no record of convictions for offences within the past ten years other than traffic offences, if any.
-He sits on the Board of Grand Central Enterprises Berhad.
+He also sits on the Board of Grand Central Enterprises Berhad.

-LEE SEE HONG (MS)
+LEE SEE HONG (MS) Director